lucasdavila/shoulda-matchers/README.md

 ### Configuration

+**NOTE: The new configuration syntax isn't available in a public release just yet -- please refer to the [README for 2.8.0][2.8.0-README] for the current installation instructions.**

 Before you can use Shoulda Matchers, you'll need to tell it a couple of things:

 * Which test framework you're using